nicocardiel/boundfit/docs/using_the_program.rst

       >>> a(05)=  -1706903.3
       -----------------------------------------------

 First the program shows an initial ordinary least-squares fit (with the coefficients corresponding to the normalised data ranges).
 Then the iterative procedure starts and for each step, the iteration number (NEVAL), number of points in the fit (NFIT) and number of points inside (NIN) and outside (NOUT) of the temporary boundary are displayed.

 Next, the section "Final fit results:" displays the final number of iterations and the polynomial coefficients (still corresponding to the normalised data ranges).
 Immediately follows the transformation coefficients *bx*, *cx*, *by*, *cy* that are needed to recover the final polynomial coefficients in the original data ranges (see Appendix B of Cardiel2009_).

 The final polynomial coefficients corresponding to the original data ranges are given as *a(00)*, *a(01)*,..., *a(05)*.

-Once the fit has been computed, **BoundFit** offers the possibility of saving the results in different ways.
+Once the fit has been computed, **boundfit** offers the possibility of saving the results in different ways.

 ::